-20. Please describe any restrictions on monitoring, automated decision-making or profiling in your jurisdiction including the use of tracking technologies such as cookies.
-How are these terms defined and what restrictions are imposed, if any?
+22. Please describe any restrictions on monitoring, automated decision-making or profiling in your jurisdiction, including the use of tracking technologies such as cookies.
+How are these terms defined, and what restrictions are imposed, if any?

 Under the DPL, there are no specific provisions related to monitoring or profiling activities through tracking technologies.
 However, the use of cookies and other trackers for processing personal data must be performed in compliance with the DPL's principles.
-Currently, the DPA is in the process of preparing guidelines on cookies (the "Draft Guidelines"), which is heavily based on the EU's cookie guidelines.
-In these Draft Guidelines, the DPA lists several types of cookies and explicit consent requirement for the use of such cookies, according to the purpose of each cookie type.
-For instance, the Draft Guidelines state that cookies used for online behavioral advertising require explicit consent.
-In addition, the consent requirement extends to all cookies used in advertising (e.g. cookies used for the purpose of frequency capping, financial logging, ad affiliation, click fraud detection, research and market analysis, product improvement and debugging).
-On the other hand, the DPA states that several types of cookies (functional cookies, website security cookies, load balancing session cookies, etc.) might be used by relying on legal bases (e.g. legitimate interest) other than explicit consent.
+In June 2022, the DPA published Cookie Guidelines, which is heavily based on the EU's cookie guidelines.
+In the Cookie Guidelines, the DPA lists several types of cookies and explicit consent requirement for the use of such cookies, according to the purpose of each cookie type.
+For instance, the Cookie Guidelines state that cookies used for online behavioral advertising require explicit consent.
+In addition, the consent requirement extends to all cookies used in advertising (e.g., cookies used for the purpose of frequency capping, financial logging, ad affiliation, click fraud detection, research and market analysis, product improvement and debugging).
+On the other hand, the DPA states that several types of cookies (functional cookies, website security cookies, load balancing session cookies, etc.) might be used by relying on legal bases (e.g., legitimate interest) other than explicit consent.